xinjiav2/xinjiav2/README.md

-washed
+washed <br>
-“Bless the Maker and His water.
+“Bless the Maker and His water.<br>
-Bless the coming and going of Him.
+Bless the coming and going of Him.<br>
-May His passage cleanse the world.
+May His passage cleanse the world.<br>
-May He keep the world for His people. ”
+May He keep the world for His people. ”<br>